CONGRATULATIONS TO OUR 2018-2019 SENIORS FOR ANOTHER SUCCESSFUL FELLOWSHIP MATCH

 Residents with Dr. King To at the monthly Pathology Conference.

-10 Reasons Why You Should Come to Brown
+Interview Day: 10 Reasons Why You Should Come to Brown for Ophthalmology Residency

 The core of the Division of Ophthalmology is our residency training program in ophthalmology at Rhode Island Hospital and The Warren Alpert Medical School of Brown University.
 The first Rhode Island Hospital ophthalmology resident graduated in 1966, and our we are continuing to grow as an academic division.